 As busy as he is, he makes time to follow the Ducks and he stays in touch with his dissertation adviser, UO Professor Emeritus Allan Sieradski.
 In fact, he looks forward to installing one of Sieradski’s abstract sculptures in his home soon.
 He says it is based on a mobius strip, or the infinity symbol, or two people, depending on one’s frame of reference.
 “I am so honored to have a sculpture from my advisor,” Jajodia says.
 “He has a wonderful visual imagination.”

-Melody Ward Leslie, BA ’79 (humanities), is a staff writer for University Communications.
+–By Melody Ward Leslie, BA ’79 (humanities), University Communications.